5 Regression Algorithms You Should Know: Introductory Guide

 • Outliers affect this algorithm badly.

-• It over-simplifies real-world problems by assuming a linear relationship among the variables, hence not recommended for practical use-cases.
+• A linear regression model oversimplifies real-world problems by assuming a linear relationship among the variables; hence, it is not recommended for practical use cases.

 Decision Tree

-The decision tree models can be applied to all those data which contains numerical features and categorical features.
-Decision trees are good at capturing non-linear interaction between the features and the target variable.
-Decision trees somewhat match human-level thinking so it’s very intuitive to understand the data.
+Tree models can be applied to all data containing numerical and categorical features.
+Decision trees are good at capturing the non-linear interaction between the features and the target variable.
+Decision trees somewhat match human-level thinking, so understanding the data is very intuitive.

 Regression Algorithms decision tree